 At my staging appointment sixteen months earlier a new hematologist, who would head up my BMT, heard rumors about a twenty-two-year-old coming in with a newborn.
 His team rightfully assumed that this youthful beauty would appreciate an appointment with University of Colorado’s Oncofertility team.

 That’s a thing?
-I feel like the prefixes ‘onco’ and ‘fert’ only belong together in a joke.
+I feel like ‘onco’ and ‘fert’ only belong together in a joke.

 Right after he manifested my nightmare, yes you’ll need a transplant, I was directed to the floor and wing where all the gutted women go.

 How many miscarriages?
-How many folistem injections?
+How many Folistem injections?
 How many sperm collections and tubes of ultrasound gloop?
-Tissue boxes peppered every flat, laminated surface.
+Tissue boxes peppered on every flat, laminated surface.

 “You’ll never naturally reproduce again.”